The problem developers face

 Architecture decision records

-A ChatGPT conversation about trade-offs between two architectural approaches often surfaces the same considerations you'd want in an ADR — context, options considered, decision, consequences.
-Export the conversation, restructure it into ADR format, and commit it to your decisions directory.
+A ChatGPT conversation about trade-offs between two architectural approaches often surfaces the same considerations you'd want in an ADR - context, options considered, decision, consequences.
+Export the conversation as Markdown, restructure it into ADR format, and commit it to your docs/decisions/ directory.
+The substance - the trade-offs, edge cases, and constraints - is already in the conversation.
+Reformatting into ADR structure is a 10-minute edit, not a 45-minute writing exercise.

 API and library exploration

 ChatGPT sessions exploring how to use a new library or API often contain working code examples and explanations of the relevant concepts.
-Export as Markdown, trim to the working examples, and drop into arecipes/ or snippets/ folder in your repo.
+Export as Markdown, trim to the working examples, and drop into adocs/chatgpt-notes/ or snippets/ folder in your repo.
+Developers joining the project later can see not just the code pattern, but the explanation of why it works.

 Onboarding and team knowledge